 Mutual divorce is probably the most amicable way to end a relationship.
 As the name suggests, it splits the marriage in a way where all factors of the marriage are agreed on.
-Factors such as; Alimony, Dowery, Jehz (Prenuptial Gifts) Monthly Spouse Maintenance, Child Maintenance, Child Support, Medical and Educational costs liability, Child Visitation, Guardianship, Child Custody and more.
+Factors such as; Alimony, Dowery, Jehz (Prenuptial Gifts) Monthly Spouse Maintenance, Child Maintenance, Child Support, Medical and Educational costs liability, Child Visitation, Guardianship, Child Custody, and more.

 Mutual Divorce Vs Normal Divorce

 The main difference between a Mutual Divorce and a Normal Divorce in Pakistan is that all factors (that are mentioned above) are stipulated and agreed upon by both husband and wife before they part ways.
-This is very different than the normal Divorce Methods (i.e. Talaaq if it’s from the man’s side and Khulla if it’s from the woman’s side) where hearings take place, the evidence is presented and it down to the judge to decide in the better interest and welfare of the minor.
+This is very different than the normal Divorce Methods (i.e. Talaaq if it’s from the man’s side and Khulla if it’s from the woman’s side) where hearings take place, the evidence is presented and it is down to the judge to decide the better interest and welfare of the minor.
 The Judge considers who the child should stay with (The Custodial Parent), and the schedule of visitation for the Non-Custodial Parent.

-6 Factors to Consider before Proceeding
+6 Factors to Consider Before Proceeding

 In detail, the points you must consider when deciding to draft your Mutual Divorce are the following:-

 - Is there any Dower or Haq Mehr amount left to Pay?